Naledi-Dikgale/YouTube-dummy/README.md

 <p align="right">(<a href="https://github.com/Naledi-Dikgale">back to top</a>)</p>

-I would like to thank Microverse for providing material for practical learning.
+I would like to thank Microverse for providing sufficient material for practical learning.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>